A Sensorless, Inherently Compliant Anthropomorphic Musculoskeletal Hand Driven by Electrohydraulic Actuators: Robotic Hand Mechanism

 \subsection{Robotic Hand Design}

-The mechanical design of the proposed robotic hand is based on a circular rolling contact joint design \cite{collins2003kinematics,faive_hand}.
-These joints allow the center of rotation to shift dynamically during bending, enabling smooth, space-efficient flexion.
+The mechanical design of the hand is based on a circular rolling-contact joint \cite{collins2003kinematics,faive_hand} with a dynamically shifting center of rotation to ensure space-efficient flexion.

-The index, middle, ring, and pinky fingers are composed of three rigid phalanges (proximal, intermediate, and distal) connected by rolling contact joints with ligaments at the metacarpophalangeal (MCP), proximal interphalangeal (PIP), and distal interphalangeal (DIP) joints.
-It allows for $90^\circ$ joint flexion and $30^\circ$ abduction.
-The tendon-routing includes independent flexor and extensor tendons to drive the MCP joint, while the PIP and DIP joints are mechanically coupled to flex and extend synergistically, similar to a human hand.
+The index, middle, ring, and pinky fingers consist of three rigid phalanges (proximal, intermediate, and distal) connected by rolling-contact joints with ligaments at the metacarpophalangeal (MCP), proximal interphalangeal (PIP), and distal interphalangeal (DIP) joints, allowing $90^\circ$ joint flexion and $30^\circ$ abduction.
+While the MCP joint is driven independently by flexor and extensor tendons, the PIP and DIP joints are mechanically coupled to flex and extend synergistically, as in a human hand.

-To enable human-like opposition grasps, the thumb features a distinct kinematic structure incorporating an interphalangeal (IP) and an MCP rolling contact joint, while using a pin joint based carpometacarpal (CMC) joint.
-In this research, the abduction of the CMC joint was mechanically fixed, resulting in a total of two active degrees of freedom (DOF) for the thumb.

-The rigid palm serves as the structural support of the fingers and smoothly routes the tendons toward the forearm.
-To enhance grasping performance and safety, the palm and finger surfaces are enclosed in a custom-molded soft silicone skin (Dragon Skin 10, Smooth-On).
-This compliant skin improves the grasp and helps prevent object slippage.
+To achieve human-like opposition, the thumb incorporates rolling-contact interphalangeal (IP) and MCP joints combined with a pin-joint carpometacarpal (CMC) joint; the CMC abduction is fixed in this prototype, providing two active degrees of freedom (DOF).
+The rigid palm provides structural support for the fingers and routes the tendons toward the forearm.
+To enhance grasping performance and safety, the palm and finger surfaces are enclosed in a custom-molded soft silicone skin (Dragon Skin~10, Smooth-On), which improves grip and helps prevent object slippage.